-An historical review of the improvement in times that have occurred in the distance events in rowing, swimming and running during the past fifty years is a powerful demonstration of the evolutionary nature of training theory.
+A historical review of the improvement in record times in the distance events in rowing, swimming, and running during the past 50 years is a powerful demonstration of the evolution of training theory.
 These sports make good case studies because of their comparability and the minor equipment improvements during that period.
-The test results, verified in the competitive arenas of the world throughout much of the twentieth century, tell the same story: An endurance athlete cannot achieve maximal performance on a diet of high-intensity training.
+The results always tell the same story: an endurance athlete cannot achieve maximal performance on a diet of high-intensity training alone.

 A lot!
-The sad reality is that you will NEVER reach you ultimate performance potential utilizing short high-intensity training exclusively.
+The sad reality is that you will NEVER reach your ultimate performance potential utilizing short-duration high-intensity training exclusively.

 Why is that?
-Simply, that short high-intensity workouts target mainly the anaerobic glycolytic metabolic system for adaptation, thereby improving its capacity.
-The energy provided of any event lasting longer than 2 minutes is supplied predominately by the aerobic metabolism and thus needs to be the primary target of training adaptations for endurance events.
-Training at high intensity does not, as the HIT sales pitch like to say, train both systems at one time.
-The adaptations to different training stimuli (workouts) are unique, so seeking different adaptations (aerobic vs anaerobic) requires the use of different stimuli (workouts).
+Simply put, short-duration high-intensity workouts target mainly the anaerobic glycolytic metabolic system for adaptation, thereby improving its capacity.
+The energy provided for any event lasting longer than 2 minutes is supplied predominately by the aerobic metabolism.
+Therefore, the aerobic pathway needs to be the primary target of training adaptations for endurance events.
+Training at high intensity does not, as the HIIT sales pitch goes, train both systems at one time.
+The adaptations to different training stimuli (workouts) are unique.
+Therefore, coaches seeking different adaptations (aerobic vs. anaerobic) use different stimuli (workouts).

 Anyone who tells you that you can optimally stimulate aerobic and anaerobic adaptations with a single training stimulus is either ignorant or deceptive.
 In either case you should politely disregard what they tell you.
-To be on the safe side, I would recommend that you not buy a used car from them either.
+To be on the safe side, I would not recommend you buy a used car from them either

-SkiMo involves a lot of time spent at high intensity in races so how can this argument hold.
-I mean after all, when you are kicking in the last 200 vertical meters toward the transition your HR is pegged right?
+Another source of this misconception is the illusion of specificity.
+Take skimo racing, a sport that involves spending a lot of time at high intensity.
+So should we not train as we race?
+I mean after all, when you are kicking it up the last 200 vertical meters toward a transition your heart rate is pegged.
+Right?
 Your metabolism is running max-out with both the anaerobic and anaerobic systems shoveling as much coal into the boiler as they can muster.
-You’re not lollygagging up the track talking to your buds about the incredible newest ski from XYZ company during the race.
-So, why should you be doing that in your training?
+Right?
+So shouldn’t you be doing that in your training?

-This is where the plot thickens , the slope steepens and the lifting gets heavy.
-Our next article in this series is going to dig deep into the reasons WHY.
-We don’t want to leave you with the wrong impression so……For now, let’s just say that in SkiMo, as in any endurance activity, the high-intensity training plays a critical role in ensuing success in competition but, and this is a big BUT: It is only a small supplement to (not an replacement for) an already substantial aerobic base of training.
+This is where the plot thickens.
+In skimo, as in any endurance activity, the high-intensity training plays a critical role in ensuing success in competition.
+But, and this is a big but, it is only a small supplement to—and not a replacement for—an already substantial aerobic base of training.